 Before the sopranos reach their second phrase, the tenors, followed by the altos, pre-empt it, singing the same line in notes of normal length but pitted contrapuntally against the adapted violin tune (bars 20-24).
 The very first melodic idea announced by the single violin transpires to have been conceived as the basis for counter-melodies to several of the chorale phrases.
 It is not immediately obvious to the listener; but Bach must have planned it before he wrote a single note.
 Every soprano phrase is enveloped in a haze of counterpoint, developed either from the chorale melody or the ritornello.
-The only chordal writing for the choir comes to accentuate the significant words Lieblich and freundlich—-lovely and friendly (bars 84-87).
+The only chordal writing for the choir (bars 84-87) appears to accentuate the significant words Lieblich and freundlich—-lovely and friendly .

 One is left feeling warmly enveloped by the light and blessing which the Lord offers us beneath the constant twinkling of the morning star.
 This is a movement of overwhelming scale, power, joy and maturity.

 The tenor recitative brings no surprises.
 We find in this simple movement none of the hybrid chorale-cum-arioso-cum-recit experiments from earlier parts of the cycle.
-The tenor is the traditional voice of the narrator appropriate for the reporting of historical background about the ancient patriarchs linked to us, we are informed, through our mutual faith.
+The tenor is the traditional voice of the narrator, appropriate for the reporting of historical background about the ancient patriarchs linked to us, we are informed, through our mutual faith.

 This is an example of the use of uncluttered, unadorned melody that simply provides some background to the picture of the True Son of God and Mary, leaving any delving into the human condition to the arias and choruses.

 The soprano solo with oboe da caccia obbligato is another joyous major-key expression of the elation that the love of God can bring to the true believer—-fill my faithful breast with Your divine flames so that we on earth may feel Your great love.
 Once again both joy motives, flowing semi-quavers and the skipping rhythm, form the bulk of the compositional material and Schweitzer (vol 2, p 362) suggests that the latter might have been intended to represent the flickering of the divine flames.
-That may well be the case although the darker sounds of the lowest oboe member suggest that this is not the primary image that Bach had in mind.
+That may well be the case although the darker sounds of the lowest oboe member suggest that this may not have been the only image that Bach had in mind.

 Oboe (sounding an octave lower).

-It can, of course, be dangerous to seek out any one obvious textual image with the assumption that it has caught Bach’s attention.
+It can, of course, be dangerous to seek out any one obvious textual image with the assumption that it has driven Bach’s invention.
 One finds that often, in his maturity, he forgoes the depiction of the individual word or nuance if there is a danger that it might interrupt the over-riding emotion, thesis or structural imperatives.
 One is sometimes surprised to find a strong physical or emotional image apparently missed by the master.
 The truth is that he has not missed it.
-He declines it in a way that he was not always able to do in his youth when he was sometimes tempted to underline the most obvious images, perhaps at the expense of deeper, more fundamental truths.
+He declines it in a way that he was not always able to do in his youth when he was often tempted to underline the most obvious images, perhaps at the expense of deeper, more fundamental truths.